jjap2021/jjap2021.github.io/about.md

 I am a graduate from Washington College with a Bachelor's of Science in Data Science with a double-minor in Economics and History.
 The bulk of my coursework at college was spent around predictive models, creating data structures, and presenting findings within research.

-I have extensive experience with Python (with several packages like Pandas, SciKitLearn, MatPlotLib, and more), R, and SQL which I use for professional work, classwork, and side projects to keep me busy.
+I have extensive experience with Python (with several packages like Pandas, SciKitLearn, SciPy, TensorFlow, XGBoost and more), R, and SQL which I use for professional work, classwork, and side projects to keep me busy.

 ### Upcoming projects:
+- Recreating The Datagorgon
 - Time series x Baseball statistics